-Within these categories there are more than 100 different roles available, from aircrew officer pilot and medical officer to mine warfare specialist and weapon engineer officer.
+Within these categories there are more than a hundred different roles available, from aircrew officer pilot and medical officer, to mine warfare specialist and weapon engineer officer.

 As with the Army and RAF, many graduates join the Navy as officers.
 If you apply for an officer role, there are several stages you'll need to get through: Naval Service Recruiting Test (NSRT) and informal interview, medical and eye tests, fitness tests, interview, Admiralty Interview Board, and security and reference check.
 You'll then start your training.

 The Admiralty Board Interview includes an essay, leadership task, planning exercise and presentation, interview, psychometric tests and a fitness test.
 Get some general advice on how to approach psychometric tests.

 You can apply by visiting Royal Navy Careers.

 The alternative to starting as an officer is to join as a rating, while for part-time roles there's the Royal Naval Reserve.